 What control systems or software does Alicat recommend for controlling a Modbus device?

-There are so many options for building Modbus controls that it can be challenging to make a single recommendation.
+There are many options for building Modbus controls, making it challenging to make a single recommendation.

-If you have python experience then the python library PyModbus is well documented and flexible and a good solution for building custom and flexible Modbus systems.
+- If you have Python experience, PyModbus is well documented and flexible solution for building custom Modbus systems.

 - If you are looking for dedicated hardware to control your application, you have many options as virtually any PLC will support Modbus.
 Automation Direct has affordable PLC and HMI solutions, and Schneider electric could be considered the reference implementation for Modbus devices.